Mipmapp/SSAAM/replit.md

     - Admin-only access for edit/delete student operations.
 - **Attendance:** RFID code support for attendance.
 Students receive email notifications upon RFID verification.
 - **Dashboard Statistics:** Displays aggregate student statistics by program and year level, fetched from a dedicated, non-paginated endpoint for complete data.
-- **Image Management:** Integrates with ImgBB for image uploads, including compression to 200KB and a 3-attempt retry mechanism.
-Supports direct URL-based image posting to avoid payload issues.
+- **Image Management:** Integrates with ImgBB for image uploads.
+For notifications, users can upload images directly (click-to-upload interface) which are automatically sent to ImgBB via the backend API.
+The backend handles the ImgBB upload and returns the hosted URL.
 - **Form Validation:** Advanced validation with custom error messages (e.g., Student ID format `12-A-12345`, Unicode support for names).
 - **Notifications System:** Role-based notifications (Admin/MedPub) with fields for title, message, priority, and tracking `posted_by`, `posted_by_name`, `created_at`, `updated_at`, and `was_edited` status.
 Users can "heart" (like) announcements - liked state persists and shows like count.
 - **Password Reset:** Three-step email-based password reset with rate limiting, hashed codes, enumeration prevention, and atomic operations.
 Frontend includes "Forgot Password?" link on login page with full reset flow UI.